Nikon D800E versus Nikon D700

 Both the D800 and the D700 have been discontinued, but can regularly be found used on ebay.
 The D700 was replaced by the Nikon D800, while the D800 was followed by the Nikon D810.

-So what is the bottom line?
-Is there a clear favorite between the Nikon D800E and the Nikon D800E?
+So what conclusions can be drawn?
+Is the Nikon D800E better than the Nikon D700 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D800E: